 Battery size: 10

-The canal instrument has all the capabilities of the cic style instrument with the added space for volume controls, memory buttons, and directional microphones.
+The Canal instrument has all the capabilities of the CIC style instrument with the added space for volume controls, memory buttons, and directional microphones.
 This style is very flexible and fits nearly all hearing losses with the exception of profound hearing losses.
-The placement of the dual microphones (directional) is not in the canal, they are placed in the concha-bowl diminishing some of the benefits of the natural ear for location of sounds.
+The placement of the dual microphones (directional) is not in the canal, they are placed in the concha-bowl diminishing some of the benefits of the natural ear for the location of sounds.

 Battery size: 312

 The Fullshell style instrument provides the same benefits as the canal style instrument, but also offers a larger battery for longer use times.
 As this style fills in the full ear, it will provide a better seal which will reduce feedback (whistling) in most cases.
 This style is also very beneficial for those individuals with dexterity issues, with its larger battery and physical size as compared to the IIC, CIC, and Canal style instruments.

 Battery sizes: 312, 13.

 The RIC (Receiver in the Canal) is the latest style of instruments and is gaining in popularity due to its small size, natural sound, and versatility.
 This style instrument is very comfortable and allows the ear canal to remain open high-frequency hearing losses and can be fit for other more severe hearing loss configurations.